jamulussoftware/jamuluswebsite/wiki/en/Getting-Started.md

 ## Hardware Setup

 If you use external audio hardware, plug that in before you start Jamulus.
-If you haven't set it up, please see the installation guides mentioned above.
+If you haven't configured your hardware, please see the installation guides mentioned above.

 ## Jamulus main window